dat-ecosystem-archive/datBase/public/posts/2016-01-19-brief-history-of-dat.md

   dat merge       Merge two forks into one.
 ```

 At the time of the Beta release we were most excited about the new decentralized possibilities.
-We were still unsure about the intuitiveness of the API, but weren't sure how to simplify the API without dropping support for use cases we thought were important.
+We were still unsure about the intuitiveness of the API, but weren’t sure how to simplify the API without dropping support for use cases we thought were important.

 ## Dat 1.0